shastpi/mmWave-ray-tracer-dataset/BFcodebooks/README.md

 Beamforming codebook antenna patterns for BS and UE.
+All the gains are in dB

 BS has 64 codewords in its codebook.
 UE has 8 codewords in its codebook.